 “Yes, of course!”
-This is the answer for a great deal of professionals if they are ethical.
+This is the answer for most professionals when asked, "Are you ethical?"
 Yet, even the best professional speakers struggle with ethical dilemmas and, sometimes, land on the wrong side of ethical decisions and behavior with their ethical practices.

 Your professional reputation is about who you are, what you do, and how you do it.
 It takes seconds to create a first impression, months to sculpt a reputation, and an instant to destroy it.
 What do colleagues, clients, and vendors say about you and your business activities to your face and behind your back?

-Each industry offers their own code of ethics, code of conduct, set of ethical principles, cultural codes, Standard Operating Procedures (SOPs), Standard Operating Guidelines (SOGs), state statutes, federal laws, and international laws.
-Each organization has its employee handbook, cultural codes, and practices that supports their official corporate social responsibility initiatives.
+Each industry offers its own code of ethics, code of conduct, set of ethical principles, cultural codes, Standard Operating Procedures (SOPs), Standard Operating Guidelines (SOGs), state statutes, federal laws, and international laws.
+Each organization has its employee handbook, cultural codes, and practices that support their official corporate social responsibility initiatives.

 We look at ethical foundations, some commonly respected ethical guidelines across industries and organizational cultures, and explore why we choose unethical behavior.